 - College access and retention in Greater Los Angeles

-- Education, economic development, and scientific research & caregiver support
+- Education, economic development, and scientific research in Israel

 - Cultural organizations and arts education programs in Greater Los Angeles

-- Programs at UC Berkeley and UCLA that intersect with the Foundation's mission and objects
+- Programs at UC Berkeley and UCLA that intersect with the Foundation’s mission and objectives.